 What is assistive technology?

-You may also wish to view information about the Alternative Formats Service that UWE Bristol Library offers.
-The Alternative Formats Service can produce books and journals in an alternative format if you have a print disability such as a visual impairment or dyslexia.
-Text can be provided in PDF, Microsoft Word, DAISY, or audio.
-Text can also be re-formatted by changing the fonts, altering the line-spacing and reprinting on to different coloured paper.
+The library can produce books and journals in an alternative format if you have a print disability, such as a visual impairment or dyslexia.
+Text can be provided in PDF, Microsoft Word, DAISY or audio.
+We can also change fonts, alter line-spacing and print on coloured paper.